 There was a point where people began to wonder if a serial hair salon robber would ever be caught.
 Jason Logsdon, 41, of the 900 block of Chicago Avenue in Evanston, was ultimately caught and charged with 11 counts of armed robbery, all Class X felonies.
 While several police agencies helped with the investigation, the Skokie Police Department garnered much of the credit thanks to its investigative efforts.

 Logsdon would ultimately end up telling authorities that he committed the robberies to feed his crack-cocaine habit.
 He robbed two salons in Skokie, one in Niles and another in Morton Grove.
-Things became so bad that some stylists were locking their doors, despite being open.
+Things became so bad that

 Sometimes it feels like Walgreens is the new Walmart, at least in Skokie.
 A once-beloved tavern at 9956 Crawford Avenue will now be torn down for another Walgreens.
 During a village board meeting, it appeared that no area residents wanted the drug store chain near their homes, which might be because just six blocks south is Walgreens' “flagship” store and about two blocks north is a CVS.